r3ply/r3ply/site/content/_index.md

 For this purpose there's also a r3ply CLI tool called `re`, which is designed to help with a number of local tasks, such as simulating receiving comments.
 Using `re` you can test changes to your website, and make sure that everything is still working as expected.

-### What is the Difference between [r3ply.com](https://r3ply.com) and r3ply?

-r3ply is open source software, and [r3ply.com](https://r3ply.com) is just one, canonical, deployment of that software.
-For people who just want to start receiving comments right away, [r3ply.com](https://r3ply.com) should be all they need.
-However, since r3ply is open source anyone can host their own instance and serve themselves and others with it.

-For example, if someone deployed r3ply at `https://r4ply.com`, then websites could add that to their config and receive comments at `<site>@r4ply.com`.

-### How Are Email Addresses Anonymized?
+### How Are Emails Anonymized?

 r3ply uses the concept of a _signet_ to pseudo-anonymize the email addresses of commenters.
 This has the benefit of privacy, but is also deterministic, which allows site owners to moderate comments.

 Specifically a _signet_ is just a encrypted envelope that is issued by a r3ply service, to a website's domain.
-The envelop carries key material that's decrypted by the r3ply service, and then mixed with the senders email address, before performing an [HMAC](https://en.wikipedia.org/wiki/HMAC).
+The envelop carries key material that's decrypted by the r3ply service, and then mixed with the senders email address, before performing an [HMAC ↗](https://en.wikipedia.org/wiki/HMAC).

-_signet's_ can not be used by other websites, nor can they be used with other r3ply services.
-There is a strict 1:1 relationship.
+_Signet's_ can not be used by other websites, nor can they be used with other r3ply services.
+The signet represents a strict 1:1 relationship between the site domain and the r3ply service that issued the signet.

-### What Commenting Channels (Sources) Are There?
+### What Comment Sources Are Supported?

 Currently there's just email.
 However, r3ply was designed from the beginning to allow for additional commenting sources.
-If you're interested in adding more, then please checkout r3ply's <!-- TODO -->[GitHub repo](/) and the <!-- TODO -->[contributing](/) docs.
+If you're interested in adding more, then please checkout r3ply's [GitHub repo](/todo) and the [contributing](/todo) docs.

-### What Moderation Channels (Sinks) Are There?
+### What Moderation Channels Are Supported?

-Currently there's just `GitHub` and `webhook`.
-If you're interested in adding more, then please checkout r3ply's <!-- TODO -->[GitHub repo](/) and the <!-- TODO -->[contributing](/) docs.
+Currently there's just `GitHub`, `webhook`, and `local` (which is used by the CLI).
+If you're interested in adding more, then please checkout r3ply's [GitHub repo](/todo) and the [contributing](/todo) docs.

 ### Can Commenters Receive an Email Notification?

-r3ply allows site owners to configure if and how they'd like r3ply to respond on their behalf to the commenters.
-By default there's no response, but on the other end of the spectrum one can template a response a fully branded HTML email in the config, complete with a preview URL to their comment.
-It just depends on how you want to do it.

-Most users only care about knowing that their comment arrived and otherwise want to be left alone.
+Commenters do receive a simple email notification letting them know their comment was received successfully.
+In the future we plan to support allowing site owners to template that email to their liking.

 ### Can Site Moderators Receive an Email Notification?